abchatra/abchatra.github.io/_posts/2015-12-15-TaggedFloat.md

  1. Bottom 4 bits are always going to be zero.
 (Remember our GC allocates at 16 byte boundary)
  2. Top 16 bits are going to zero as the operating system only uses bottom 48 bits to represent virtual memory (256TB is good enough).

 We can party with these extra bits.
-How exactly GC ignores this is for another post.
 The assumption is if you tag any of these bits and use it for any other purpose GC doesn't care.
 It ignores the entire value of that pointer.
 For tagged float Chakra uses top 14 bits out of 16.

 ###IEEE 754 floating point representation
 Now let us look at the 64-bit double IEEE 754-2008 format specified by [ECMA262](http://tc39.github.io/ecma262/#sec-ecmascript-language-types-number-type).